webhintio/hint/packages/hint-http-compression/README.md

   One such special case is `SVGZ` files that are `SVG` files compressed with gzip.
 Since they are already compressed, they shouldn't be compressed again.
-However sending them without the `Content-Encoding: gzip` header will create problems as user agents will not know they need to decompress before trying to display them.
+However, sending them without the `Content-Encoding: gzip` header will create problems as user agents will not know they need to decompress before trying to display them.